Skip to content

 • Type in an easily identifiable name of the payroll item

-• Select Next
+• Choose the Next option

-• Go to the Liability Account field
+• Head to the Liability Account field

 • Enter the same Expense Account that was used when the employee was overpaid